*Updated August 2019

 4. Easily tolerated foods blended into shakes – more details here…

-Each of these liquid nutrient sources are best when combined with homemade bone broths (Chicken and Beef Broth).
+Each of these liquid nutrient sources are best when combined with homemade bone broths (Chicken, Beef, or vegetable broth).
 You can derive your nutrients from only one of these sources, or you can mix and match and combine them together.

 If you consume raw vegetable juices, buy organic or ‘no spray’ produce and juice fresh every day (or freeze portions to consume later).
 Make sure you consume enough juice to provide you with adequate energy each day.
 Or, combine raw juicing with raw milk or Absorb Plus to add the protein and good fats needed for energy.
 Remember to use a juice extractor, so you consume only raw juice, not fibre.